-Food grows in the soil
+Food that grows in the soil

-Food that consuming more sun during growing
+Food that consumes more sun during growing

-Chili, ginger, mango, cherry, duck, beef, cinnamon, nutmeg, almonds, peanuts, eggs, glutinous rice, garlic, sesame oil, alcohol, papaya and pumpkin
+Chili, ginger, mango, cherry, duck, beef, cinnamon, nutmeg, almonds, peanuts, eggs, glutinous rice, garlic, sesame oil, alcohol, papaya, and pumpkin

 So back to the topic we were talking about “seeking for the balance” of Yin and Yang in Chinese food and cooking, I have to give you some examples of the food combinations to show you the “balance” between food.

 For example, Autumn is usually the best season for eating crabs in the East and Chinese people usually eat steamed crab with a sauce that is made of chopped ginger and rice vinegar.
 As we know, ginger is a Yang food and the crab is Yin so with this combination you have a perfect food “balance”.
 Chinese people usually cook winter melon soup with some julienned or thin slices of ginger or stir-fried clams with ginger.
-Apart from the ginger’s flavour, ginger can get of the odor of the seafood and also because ginger is a Yang/hot food, it can balance the yin/cold food like the winter melon, crabs and clams.
+Apart from the ginger’s flavor, ginger can get off the odor of the seafood and also because ginger is a Yang/hot food, it can balance the yin/cold food like the winter melon, crabs, and clams.

 Another thing about Yin and Yang in Chinese cooking is the cooking methods.
-Generally Chinese people think the Yin cooking methods are boiling, poaching and steaming.
+Generally, Chinese people think the Yin cooking methods are boiling, poaching and steaming.
 The Yang methods are deep-frying, roasting and stir-frying.